This section of the website shows events that occur across the whole school, capturing the moments as soon after they happen as possible.

 RIVERHEAD IN BLOOM

 Thank you to Mrs Bates, Mrs Kozlowski, Mrs Palmer and Mrs Nel for helping the children look after our kitchen garden and flower pots in the school grounds.
-Mrs Bates and Mrs Kozlowski have been very busy weeding the beds to get them ready for the planting and with Mrs Palmer and Mrs Nel have been watering with them with the help of Eco Club.
+Mrs Bates and Mrs Kozlowski weeded the beds to get them ready for planting, with Mrs Palmer and Mrs Nel watering them with the help of Eco Club.
 We are delighted to reveal that Riverhead won the silver award in the recent “Village in Bloom” competition.
 Judges were particularly impressed with the enthusiasm of the whole school, especially the Eco Group children.
 Thank you also to everyone who contributed beautiful blooms for the day it really helped enhance our beautiful school grounds.

 END OF TERM SIX